 Help your leaders become a more cohesive, functional, healthy leadership team.

-Brad Stephenson At age 14 Brad Stephenson started his career shearing Christmas trees at a local tree farm.
+Brad Stephenson At age 14, Brad Stephenson started his career shearing Christmas trees at a local tree farm.
 He has now spent more than 30 years in the green industry that he loves.
-A 1994 Governor Mifflin High School alumnus, he is also a graduate of the Berks Career and Technology Center’s (BCTC) Horticulture program, earning the Outstanding Horticulture Award in his senior year.
-Upon graduation, Brad worked at a few companies to hone his management skills before joining New Castle in 2005 as a “laborer”.
-Brad continued to grow in management and helped take New Castle from an $800,000 company to a $10,000,000 company.
+Stephenson is a graduate of the Berks Career and Technology Center's (BCTC) Horticulture program, earning the Outstanding Horticulture Award in his senior year.
+Upon graduation, Stephenson worked at a few companies to hone his management skills before joining New Castle in 2005 as a laborer.
+He continued to grow in management and helped take New Castle from an $800,000 company to a $10,000,000 company.
 In 2014, he earned the position of partner, and now is now co-owner and CEO of New Castle Lawn & Landscape.
-Brad’s passion lies in building teams of great people and in challenging individuals to grow.
+His passion lies in building teams of great people and in challenging individuals to grow.
 With 84 employees, he and his team implemented a mentorship program helping local high school juniors and seniors to explore landscaping careers.
-Brad is a Certified Behavioral Analysis Consultant and a DISC Certified Instructor as well as key leadership groups that challenge him to be a better version of himself daily.
-Brad is also a business consultant helping other small businesses identify pain points and work through challenges to realize their full potential.
-Brad has been a guest on the Hardscape Growth Podcast along with several other industry podcasts and served on conference panels where he has spoken on topics ranging from tech integrations to team building and culture.
+Stephenson is a Certified Behavioral Analysis Consultant and a DISC Certified Instructor as well as key leadership groups that challenge him to be a better version of himself daily.
+He is also a business consultant helping other small businesses identify pain points and work through challenges to realize their full potential.
+Stephenson has been a guest on the Hardscape Growth Podcast along with several other industry podcasts and served on conference panels where he has spoken on topics ranging from tech integrations to team building and culture.

-Brad is also passionate about giving back.
-He is active in many non-profits which includes serving as a regional board member for the Caron Foundation as well as the board at John Paul II Center for Special Learning.
+Stephenson is passionate about giving back.
+He is active in many non-profits, which includes serving as a regional board member for the Caron Foundation as well as the board at John Paul II Center for Special Learning.
 His mission is to impact as many lives as he can both personally and professionally.